-Environmental training events for activity providers, organised by the North Wales Outdoor Environmental Charter Group, Eryri Actif offer an opportunity to share will be established knowledge on environmental, cultural, and as part of the collaborate and responsible recreation practices. establish new Strengthen the relationship with partnerships Mountain Training Cymru as a means with relevant of communication with providers. organisations to share key key performance indicators (KPIs) will be established as part of the development process for specific projects or campaigns.
+Environmental training events for activity providers, organised by the North Wales Outdoor Environmental Charter Group, Eryri Actif offer an opportunity to share knowledge on environmental, cultural, and collaborate and responsible recreation practices. establish new Strengthen the relationship with partnerships Mountain Training Cymru as a means with relevant of communication with providers. organisations key performance indicators (KPIs) will be established as part of the development process for specific projects or campaigns.